Nat Turner Shows Off His Favorite Pack

 1948 was a big year for the new Bowman trading card company.

 The first sets were released for baseball and basketball cards, but there was a stark contrast between those two sports at that time.
 Baseball was America’s pastime, while basketball was still picking up popularity.
 That was reflected in the print runs for the two products.
-Since more baseball cards were released than football cards, more have survived in the last 76 years.
+Since more baseball cards were released than basketball cards, more have survived in the last 76 years.

 Remarkably, only three packs of 1948 Bowman Basketball have reached the offices of third-party grading leader PSA.
 Two 8s and one 7 exist.